byronrwth/Udacity-SelfDrivingCar-ND-Term1/ComputerVision/CarND-Adavanced-Lane-P4/README.md

 2, problem: for perspective transform, hard to find exact parallel lane pairs, also need to manualy set for destination and source points from orginial and undistorted images

 3, from previous unperfectly parallel lanes I calculated out the radius of left and right lanes are 18970m and 7872m, this should exceed accepted range of proper lane radius.

+how to improve: here I only use y=720 which is the maximum value in image to calculate radius.
+Considering lanes are continuous, I think I can choose more y values for calculations and then choose a smooth value.